 Williams v.
 DeVos

-On October 25, 2018, a federal judge ruled that the Department of Education had illegally taken the tax refunds of Mr. Williams and Ms. Taveras without addressing the assertion, made by Maura Healey, the Attorney General of Massachusetts, that their loans are fraudulent and unenforceable.
-The Court directed the Department to consider and rule on the AG’s group application for borrower defense.
-This ruling confirms that the Department has an obligation to consider borrower defense applications submitted by States on behalf of borrowers.
-Further, it confirms that it is unlawful for the Department to certify defaulted student loan debts for collection by Treasury Offset (the seizure of federal benefits and tax refunds) while there is a pending borrower defense application.
+On October 24, 2018, a federal judge ruled that the Department of Education had illegally taken the tax refunds of Mr. Williams and Ms. Taveras without addressing Massachusetts’ Attorney General Maura Healey’s assertion that their loans are fraudulent and therefore unenforceable.
+The Court directed the Department to consider and rule on group Borrower Defense applications filed by various states attorneys general.
+This ruling confirms that the Department has an obligation to consider Borrower Defense applications submitted by States on behalf of borrowers.
+Further, it confirms that it is unlawful for the Department to certify defaulted student loan debts for collection while there is a pending borrower defense application.
+The Department reached a settlement with Mr. Williams and Ms. Taveras.
+The Project continues to fight alongside the Attorney General to stop collection on –and cancel- the student loans of all former Everest Massachusetts students.

 The Department of Education's Opposition to Motion to Supplement